 Hi John, thanks for accepting my connection.
 I hope this message finds you well.

-Alternatively, if you are introducing a new team member to a group at work, you could try something like this:
+Alternatively, if you are introducing a new team member to a group at work, you could have a look at this example:

 Hi everyone, I hope you all had a great weekend.

 Your existing relationship with the recipient will determine which type of greeting to use.
+How do you introduce yourself professionally?
 Always use a greeting though, as it starts the introduction letter in a positive and friendly way.